QualiSystems/cloudshell-cli/README.md

 ## Usage

-Cloudshell CLI is highly modular and implements many programming interfaces.
+CloudShell CLI is highly modular and implements many programming interfaces.

 ### Session

 **Session** is a service that initializes the session by declaring the session parameters and handles communication with the device.
 Depending on the communication protocol, you will need to either use **SSHSession** or **TelnetSession**.

-_**Note:** Session initialization only creates the object, not the connection to the device.
-The session will be stored in the session pool and used by the cli service to communicate with the device._
+_**Note:** Creating a session object does not create a connection to the device.
+This is done by `SessionPoolManager` as part of the CLI's `get_session` command.
+Once the connection is established, the new session is stored and managed by the `SessionPoolManager`._

 To initialize the session, we need to pass the  parameters:
 - **IP address**